 So yes, grandparents can get custody of grandchildren if certain requirements are met.
 However, grandparents are not guaranteed custody, even if they have cared for their grandchildren before.
-Grandparents must have a reason to file for child custody of their grandchildren, and this process can get complicated-especially if one or both parents is still alive and involved in their children’s lives.
+Grandparents must have a reason to file for child custody of their grandchildren, and this process can get complicated-especially if one or both parents are still alive and involved in their children’s lives.

 Legal Considerations of Child Custody Cases in Colorado

-While grandparents might use the term “custody” to mean caring for their grandchildren on a daily basis, but Colorado now uses the phrase, “Allocation of Parental Responsibility” (APR).
+While grandparents might use the term “custody” to mean caring for their grandchildren on a daily basis, Colorado now uses the phrase, “Allocation of Parental Responsibility” (APR).
 APR involves the following:

 - Decision-making responsibilities about the child’s medical care, education, religious upbringing, and other welfare issues; and

 - Parenting time, or the amount of time a child spends with their caregivers.

 When grandparents petition the Court for APR, they are requesting the authority to make important decisions about their grandchildren.
 The Judge will make a decision on that petition based on the best interests of the children.

 Colorado state law allows someone other than a parent to petition for custody under certain circumstances.
 The statute provides that in some instances you must have had the child in your care for at least 182 days in the past 182-day period.

 If you are a grandparent, we can file your APR petition.
 After we file your petition, the Court will schedule a hearing and make a determination about your case.

 What to Do Before the APR Hearing